Index

 5. Choice under uncertainty

 Consider a set of possible consequences.
-Let the set of possible states of the world and the set of lotteris with consequences in .
+Let the set of possible states of the world and the set of lotteries with consequences in .

 A lottery is a list of pairs where gives the probability that will occur, and is the outcome.

-_Example: is the lottey that pays with equal probabilities.
+Example: is the lottery that pays with equal probabilities.

 A compound lottery is a lottery whose prizes are themselves lotteries.